g33kidd/node-dropbox/README.md

 	api.moveSomething(from_path, to_path, callback); // Moves/renames a file.
 	api.getMetadata(path, callback) // Retrieves file and folder metadata.
 Can be used to list a folder's content. api.getFile(path, callback) // Downloads a file.
+	api.getDelta(cursor, path, callback) // Gets changes to files and folders in a user's Dropbox.

 	// Each callback will return the error message, response, and body(json data). api.account(function(error, response, body){